muharu/muharu/README.md

-## About Me 🤔
+## Muhammed Harun Alrasyid

-I'm Muharu, a passionate Fullstack Typescript and Go developer from Indonesia.
-I love diving into new technologies, building innovative solutions, and sharing knowledge.
+Hi!
+I'm Muharu.
+You can find me as "muharu" almost everywhere.
+I'm a Go and TypeScript developer.
+K Bye 👋